gitter-badger/ecs/README.md

         foreach (var i in _filter) {
             // entity that contains WeaponComponent.
-            // Performance hint: use 'ref' prefixes for disable copying entity structure. ref var entity = ref _filter.Entities[i];
+            // Performance hint: use 'ref' prefixes for disable copying entity structure.
+            // Important: dont use `ref` on filter data outside of foreach-loop over this filter. ref var entity = ref _filter.Entities[i];

             // Get1 will return link to attached "WeaponComponent".